What Are The 20 Most Visited Cities in the World?

 1. Bangkok (22.78 Million Visitors)

 Country: Thailand | Total International Visitors: 22.78 million | Last Year’s Rank: 1

-Bangkok, the capital of Thailand, is the most visited city in the world thanks to a whopping 22 millions international visitors!
+Bangkok, the capital of Thailand, is the most visited city in the world thanks to a whopping 22 million international visitors!

 Wreathed in the noise of tuk-tuks and constant activity is the city of Bangkok, where map-less exploration always leads to fun discovery.

 Enjoy the usual city comforts of megamalls and modern spaces before turning towards its collection of golden temples and shrines.
 Follow your nose to Bangkok’s countless street markets stuffed with spicy, sour, sweet, and salty flavors, then hop on a boat to reach their floating markets.

 In the night, Chinatown and Sukhumvit reveals a vibrant nightlife that is both cosmopolitan and cultural.
 And to forget to enjoy the exciting day-trips away from this busy city!